auniquesun/project/bilstm-crf/README.md

-# Sequence Labeling with Tensorflow
+# BiLSTM and CRF for Sequence Labeling
 This project implements a squence labeling model using Tensorflow (LSTM + CRF + chars embeddings).
 Given a sentence, give a tag to each word.
 A classical application is Named Entity Recognition (NER).
 Here is an example

 ```